maidmaid/tips/symfony-best-practice.md

     // render the template
 }
 ```
+- **Custom Form Field Types** : Add the app_ prefix to your custom form field types to avoid collisions.

 Internationalization
 --------------------

 - Uncomment the following translator configuration option and set your application locale.
 ```yml
 # app/config/parameters.yml